 Upper East Side Hotels

-You will be close to Museum Mile (which includes the Metropolitan Museum of Art, the Guggenheim Museum, and six other museums) as well as the Frick Collection and the Neue Galerie.
+You'll be close to Museum Mile (which includes the Metropolitan Museum of Art, the Guggenheim Museum, and six other museums) as well as the Frick Collection and the Neue Galerie.

-Another bonus is that Central Park runs along the western boundary of the Upper East Side so you will be close by to the park.
+Another bonus is that Central Park runs along the western boundary of the Upper East Side so you will be close to the park.

 *Price brackets are higher than for other neighborhoods